Social Media for Online Fashion Start-ups: How to Get Biggest Bang for the Buck?

 - Reddit – 0.43%

-Obviously, every retailer wants to build presence on these channels and drive maximum exposure for their brand.
-Established, cash rich retailers have a whole team of social media professionals who work relentlessly to make it big for these brands.
+Obviously, every retailer wants to build a presence on these channels and drive maximum exposure for their brand.
+Established, cash-rich retailers have a whole team of social media professionals who work relentlessly to make it big for these brands.

 What’s the right Social Media Approach for Start-ups then?

 Have your brand’s presence on all these 10 or more channels that may be relevant to your business, but pick 2 to 3 channels that are most relevant to your business; let’s call these primary social media channels, and invest 80-90% of your time, efforts and resources on these channels.

 What are my Primary Social Channels?